clehner/sharedobject/README.md

             });
         });

+Participant objects
+------------

+SharedObjects are used to represent wave participants.
-The value of keys "host" and "viewer", and all the values of the participants object, are SharedObjects representing a participant.
+The value of keys "host" and "viewer", and all the values of the participants object, are participant objects.
 They have the following properties:

-Properties of participant objects
-------------

 - id: the participant's wave address
 - displayName